apache/trafficcontrol/traffic_ops/traffic_ops_golang/README.md

 To cross compile the code in windows to generate binaryt to run on linux, Please replace GOARCH for architecture to build

-`env GOOS=linux GOARCH=arm64 go build && ./traffic_ops_golang -cfg $HOME/cdn.conf -dbcfg ../app/conf/development/database.conf`
+`env GOOS=linux GOARCH=arm64 go build `

+Once binary generated, can be copied into linux machine to run